Recessions are always a possibility, even when an...

-As a prospective franchisee, you're probably a
+As a prospective franchisee, you're probably a little

-little overwhelmed by all the franchise options available in Canada today.
+overwhelmed by all the franchise options available in Canada today.

-After all, the Canadian Franchise Association reports that there are more than
+After all, the Canadian Franchise Association reports that there

 While the right brand fit for you will depend on many factors, including your personal preferences, there are some industries you may not be considering that should have a place on your possibilities list.
 One such often-overlooked segment is the Canadian fitness market.

 In general, people have become more interested in their health, and that has translated into increasing revenue and growth potential.
 Research firm IBIS World reports that the Canadian fitness gym/club industry has annual revenues of $3 billion, with growth of about 1.8 percent per year on average.

 Younger people and Baby Boomers are also expected to contribute to a fitness market boom because of health trends and growth in those two demographics.
 The Baby Boomers in particular will likely become a force in the Canadian market, with the Globe and Mail reporting that 16 percent of the Canadian population is currently 65 or older, and that is set to climb to 25 percent by the mid-2030s.

 A Variety of Concepts

 The fitness industry has evolved, so you don't have to settle for a gym or style that you're not interested in as a franchisee.
 There are specialized centers that focus on women, children, men and/or families.
 You can focus on different styles, such as yoga or Pilates, or go for a business that offers a mix of services.